-1. Read preparation:

-- (a) The guest has an empty buffer the data will be read to (data buffer). - (b) Transfer metadata and status storages are allocated and filled. - (c) These three parts are put into three free entries in the descriptor table and chained together.
+- 1. Read preparation: - (a) The guest has an empty buffer the data will be read to (data buffer). - (b) Transfer metadata buffer and status buffer are allocated and filled. - (c) The data, metadata and status buffers are put into three free entries in the descriptor table and chained together.
 If the data buffer is not physically contiguous, multiple chained descriptor table entries are used.
-(1)

-The header is read-only.
-Status and the data buffers are write-only.

-2. The descriptor head is marked available (2).
+(1) The header is read-only.
+Status and the data buffers are write-only. - 2.
+The descriptor head is marked available (2).
 This is done by placing descriptor table entry index into the available ring and issuing memory barrier.
 A kick() operation is used to notify the host that there is pending data in the queue.